(Last updated on August 5, 2024.)

 Selecting Items

-Mouse’s left clicking selects an item.
-Selectable items can be moved, deleted, or right clicked to show a context menu.
+Mouse’s left-clicking on an item selects that item.
+Many of the selectable items may be moved, deleted, or right-clicked to show a context menu.

 You can select multiple items by clicking with Ctrl depressed.
 Issuing a command on multiple items processes all items if possible, otherwise, processes the first item selected.

 When items are being selected, clicking the right mouse button will show a context menu if commands are supported for selected items.
-Clicking a command in the menu execute the selected command.
+Clicking a command in the menu executes the selected command.

 Delete

-and Breaks can be deleted by selecting the target item and depressing Delete Key (Delete).
+Note directives and Breaks can be deleted by selecting the item and depressing Delete Key (Delete).

 Symbols inserted or added can be selected and deleted.

-For breaks, select break mark and depress Delete key.
+To delete breaks, select the break mark and depress the Delete key.

 Language

 English, Japanese and Chinese are supported as user interface languages.
-Select one from Language menu.
+Select one from the Language menu.

 Dialogs for Settings

 There are three dialogs: Part, Measure/Page, and Style dialogs.
-Following buttons are common in three dialogs.
+Buttons below are common in three dialogs.

 Buttons Set Default Values, Apply, OK, Cancel are at the bottom of Part Setting, Page Setting, and Style Setting Dialogs.

-Set Default Values:sets values on the dialog to system’s default values.
+Set Default Values: sets values on the dialog to the system’s default values.

 Help